jeroenterheerdt/neato-serial/README.md

 # Neato-serial
 Serial interface for Neato robot vacuum cleaners.
 Transforms your non-connected Neato into a connected one.
 Tested on XV Signature Pro and Raspberry Pi, should work on others.
 Uses [hub-ctrl.c](https://github.com/codazoda/hub-ctrl.c).
+[Demo video](https://1drv.ms/v/s!AgiTl-Kme52yxtd8ciTFaWSZh6yjjw)

 ## Hardware required
 - Raspberry Pi (2, 3 and Zero tested and confirmed working) or any other device that runs Python and has some sort of GPIO and USB connectivity.